Lefèvre d’Étaples—He Wanted the Common People to Know God’s Word

 His earnest study of the Scriptures led him to the conclusion that “study of divine truth alone promises . . . the highest happiness.”
 Therefore, Lefèvre turned away from studying philosophy and devoted all his energy to translating the Bible.

-In 1509, Lefèvre published a comparative study of five different Latin versions of the Psalms, * including his own correction of the Vulgate.
+In 1509, Lefèvre published a comparative study of five different Latin versions of the Psalms, a including his own correction of the Vulgate.
 Unlike theologians of his time, he endeavored to find the “natural sense” of Bible passages.
 His method of interpreting the Scriptures had a strong influence on other Bible scholars and reformers.—See the box “ How Martin Luther Was Influenced by Lefèvre.”

 Born a Catholic, Lefèvre was convinced that a renewal of the church could be possible only if the Scriptures were properly taught to ordinary people.
 But how would the common people benefit from the Scriptures at a time when those sacred writings were mostly in Latin?